friedev/musicli/README.md

 Providing a MIDI file to open is optional.
 Providing an existing MIDI file will import it, while providing a nonexistent file will cause it to be created upon saving.
-You may also provide no file; if you choose to save later, it will be saved under `untitled.mid`
+You may also provide no file; if you choose to save later, it will be saved as `untitled.mid`.

 Providing a soundfont is also optional, but live playback will be unavailable unless you do.